Salesforce Reports allow organizations to drive more revenue with data-based decision-making.

 Salesforce dashboards are more than individual tools; they’re a gateway to team collaboration and data-driven decisions.

-This guide will walk Salesforce admins and report builders like you through sharing your Salesforce dashboards, ensuring every team member stays informed and aligned.
+This guide walks Salesforce admins and report builders like you through sharing your Salesforce dashboards, ensuring every team member stays informed and aligned.

-However, often there are stakeholders that need visibility that may not have a Salesforce license.
-We’ll introduce Coefficient as an option to share Salesforce reports with your native Google Sheets or Excel share and permissions settings for anyone you require to view, edit, and collaborate seamlessly.
+There are often there are stakeholders that need visibility that may not have a Salesforce license.
+So, we’ll introduce Coefficient as an option to share Salesforce reports with your native Google Sheets or Excel share and permissions settings for anyone you require to view, edit, and collaborate seamlessly.

 Teams like Miro have used Coefficient for years to give visibility and analytical capabilities to cross-functional stakeholders who don’t have Salesforce, Snowflake, or Looker licenses.